 We had the good fortune of connecting with Anjelica Monet Vargas and we’ve shared our conversation below.

-Hi Anjelica Monet, do you have a budget? how do you think about personal finances?
+Hi Anjelica Monet, do you have a favorite quote or affirmation?

 A mantra I picked up a few years back is a quote from the late Maya Angelou, “Do the best you can until you know better.
 Then when you know better, do better.”
 This phrase offers grace for all ages and stages in which I have ever been and will ever be.
 It is easy to consider alternate ways of handling past situations, knowing what I do now.
 The grace comes in knowing that where I was and with what information I had at the time, I made the best decisions for myself and toward my goals.